7 Ways to earn money as a plumber

 If you know your way around pipes, read this guide to start earning with your skills.Browse plumbing tasks

-Here, we’ll discuss the basics of the plumbing trade—salary, demand, outlook—and outline some ideas on how to make more money as a plumber.
+Here, we’ll discuss the basics, including average salary and requirements, and provide you with some ideas on how to make more money as a plumber.

-You can make good money as a plumber—but just how much do plumbers earn?
-The average plumber’s salary is $80,000 annually, though it also depends on your experience level and where you practise.
+You can earn a fair income as a plumber—the average plumber salary in the UK is £30,126 annually, though it also depends on your experience level and where you practise.

 Ways to earn more as a plumber

 With the right tools and strategies, you can give your income as a plumber a significant boost.
 This also depends on where you are in your career.
-We’ll begin with some tips for those just starting, then discuss ways to maximise your revenue—including starting and growing your plumbing business.
+We’ll begin with some tips for those who are just starting out, then discuss ways to maximise your revenue—including starting and growing your plumbing business.

 As a plumber, there are a few areas you can choose to specialise in: commercial, service and repair, residential, water supply, sanitary and drainage, hot water systems, and emergencies.
 The field you choose can have a significant impact on the revenue you make.

 For instance, commercial plumbing—which deals with businesses, high-rise buildings, and public spaces—provides many growth opportunities with sustained demand.
-Meanwhile, residential plumbing is directly affected by consumer home-buying behaviour.
-Residential plumbing is expected to grow as home-buying remains strong.
+Meanwhile, residential plumbing continues to see high demand.

 Regardless of your experience, consider it a must to keep studying your trade to provide high-quality services that set you apart from competitors.